About Alert Logic scans

 external An external scan runs from the Alert Logic data centers against your environment.
 This type of scan simulates attacks from outside your network and identifies potential issues from these attack types.

 PCI A PCI scan is a special type of external scan that is used specifically for Payment Card Industry (PCI) compliance requirements.
+Alert Logic customers can use the self-service PCI Approved Scanning Vendor (ASV) capabilities in Fortra VM.

 Scanning best practices